nmlgc/ReC98/Research/Borland C++ decompilation.md

 ## C++

-* Every class method that returns `void` inlines to the ideal representation.
+Class methods inline to their ideal representation if all of these are true:

+* returns `void` || (returns `*this` && is at the first nesting level of inlining)
+* takes no parameters || takes only built-in, scalar-type parameters

+Examples:

-* Every class method that returns `*this` inlines to the ideal representation *only at the first nesting level*.
-Example: A class method calling an overloaded operator returning `*this` will generate (needless) instructions equivalent to `MOV AX, *this`.
+* A class method (first nesting level) calling an overloaded operator (second nesting level) returning `*this` will generate (needless) instructions equivalent to `MOV AX, *this`.
 Thus, any overloaded `=`, `+=`, `-=`, etc. operator should always return `void`.